jeffwth/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-Notes and Assignments of Neural Networks and Deep Learning on Coursera
+Programming Assignments of Neural Networks and Deep Learning on Coursera